Indian Army during World War II: Malaya

 As in Egypt, the Indian Army dispatched one infantry brigade to Malaya just before the start of the war.
 By 1941, all training and equipment was geared to fight in North Africa and the Middle East and the forces in Burma and Malaya had been depleted to supply reinforcements to the forces in the west.

 As a result, in the spring of 1941, the 9th Indian Infantry Division was sent to Malaya.

 On 8 December, the Japanese Army attacked the Malayan peninsula, the defenders now included the Indian 9th and the 11th Indian Infantry Divisions, the 12th Indian Infantry Brigade and a number of independent battalions and units of Imperial Service Troops, in the III Indian Corps.
 The 11th Indian division fought the Battle of Jitra 11–13 December, the Battle of Kampar 30 December – 2 January, the Battle of Slim River 6–8 January 1942.
 The 44th Indian Infantry Brigade and the 45th Indian Infantry Brigade had arrived as reinforcement in January 1942.
 The 45th Brigade fought the Battle of Muar 14–22 January, of the 4,000 men in the brigade only 800 survived the battle.

 Singapore

 The Battle of Singapore 31 January – 15 February ended with the capture of 9th and 11th Indian Divisions and the 12th, 44th and 45th brigades and 55,000 Indian servicemen were made prisoners of war.
+Regrettably on 26 January 1943, 269 of those prisoners of war (POWs) from the 16th Punjab Regiment were among those aboard the Japanese transport ship Buyo Maru.
+During the incident, some 195 of them lost their lives.

 During the battle for Singapore, Indian units fought in the Battle of Bukit Timah and the Battle of Pasir Panjang.